Characterization of telecentric dual-etalon Fabry-P\'erot systems from observational data. Properties of the CRISP2 instrument at the Swedish 1-m Solar Telescope: Results

-The acquisition of flat-field data over such a large wavelength range is likely not feasible on a daily basis for all spectral lines that are commonly observed together with CRISP2.
-However, the simplified models described in \S\ref{sec:simp} do not require an extra large wavelength range and could be used.
+The acquisition of flat-field data over such a large wavelength range is likely not feasible on a daily basis for all spectral lines that are commonly observed together with CRISP2. {However, adding a few extra continuum points across the prefilter could suffice to estimate the prefilter parameters.}

 In comparison, the SSTRED pipeline (\citeads{2015A&A...573A..40D}; \citeads{2021A&A...653A..68L}) estimates a template mean spectrum from the observed flat-field data (instead of using the FTS atlas) and models the FOV-dependent spectra by applying a shift that mimics the cavity error and multiplying by a polynomial that captures the FOV-dependent variations of the prefilter.
 A global prefilter curve is estimated in a separate step and applied to the reduced data after image reconstruction.
-This approach is robust in that it does not assume anything about the observed spectrum (it does not need to be similar to the FTS atlas) and it is insensitive to the exact imprint of the tellurics in the FTS spectrum (which will be different than in the observations).
+This approach is robust in that it does not assume anything about the observed spectrum (it does not need to be similar to the FTS atlas) and it is insensitive to the exact imprint of the tellurics in the FTS spectrum, which will be different than in the observations.

 In a near future, we plan to implement the model from \S\ref{sec:simp} in SSTRED.